Islandora/Crayfish/Homarus/README.md

 If you would like to contribute, please get involved by attending our weekly [Tech Call](https://github.com/Islandora/docuentation/wiki).
 We love to hear from you!

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 Please see the [Contributors](http://islandora.ca/resources/contributors) pages on Islandora.ca for more information.

-We recommend using the [islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook) to get started.

 ## License